mattyoung101/omicron2d/README.md

 engineer on the RoboCup Jr team).
 If you feel like getting involved, don't hesitate to get in touch :)

 ## Project status
-ICP localisation for both position and orientation have been successfully implemented and tested.
-See `ICPLocalisationTest` in the test folder for results.
-With this done, I'm implementing backend stuff so that the agent is able to move into formations soon.
+Updated: 1 December 2020

-Incoming server message parser (now written using ANTLR) is almost complete, just adding support for the sense_body message.
+The agent can localise its position and orientation to high levels of accuracy.
+An entire team of Omicron2D agents can be launched, who align themselves in a formation (which can be generated using a graphical editor).
+With that done, I'm now planning out the full AI infrastructure for movement and planning, and finishing off world modelling code.

 ## About the agents
 If you want to know more about our agents, please check out some Markdown files in the docs folder (such as